20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Supplies: White school glue, contact lens solution, instant snow powder, white food coloring

-Category 4: Unique and Creative Squishies (Ages 8 and Up)
+Category 4: Unique and Creative DIY Squishy Crafts (Ages 8 and Up)

 These final five projects push beyond the standard squishy categories into genuinely creative territory.
-They take slightly more time and produce squishies that are truly one-of-a-kind — the kind that every child at the sleepover immediately wants to trade for.
+They take slightly more time and produce squishes that are truly one-of-a-kind the kind that every child at the sleepover immediately wants to trade for.

 Fabric-Covered Bean Bag